 Registration forms for non-resident voters are now available on the Eurobodalla Shire Council’s website.
-If you are an individual owner or leasee, then this is the correct form to use.
-If you share ownership or a lease with other people, then you can nominate just one of the owners or leasees to go on the roll, and this is the correct form to use.
+If you are an individual owner or lessee, then this is the correct form to use.
+If you share ownership or a lease with other people, then you can nominate just one of the owners or lessees to go on the roll, and this is the correct form to use.

 As Eurobodalla Shire is not divided up into wards, you can ignore any of the questions on these generic forms which mention wards.

-Please note that the forms on Council’s website are normal PDF files which cannot be edited, and so must be printed out before being manually filled in.
-ABE is working on making editable versions of these files (which can be electronically filled in) available on this website soon.
-ABE will be clarifying whether digital signatures can be used on these forms, or whether they will still need to be printed out for manual signing before being despatched to Council.
+Please note that the forms on Council’s website are normal PDF files which cannot be edited, and so must be printed out and then manually filled in.
+However, to assist your registration process, ABE has made editable versions of these forms (which can be electronically filled in).
+Links to the editable forms for individuals or shared owners/lessees are available immediately below.

 Registration forms can be submitted up until 26th July 2021, but it is advisable to get them in well before this date.